nipafx/nipafx.dev/content/articles/2014-09-25-workflows-refactoring.md

 And when you find yourself in a situation where you consider refactoring, make it a deliberate decision:

--   Consider the impact on your current work and decide whether this is [the right time to refactor](http://blog.codeclimate.com/blog/2014/01/09/when-is-it-time-to-refactor/).
+* Consider the impact on your current work and decide whether this is [the right time to refactor](http://blog.codeclimate.com/blog/2014/01/09/when-is-it-time-to-refactor/).
--   Remember the two hats and consciously switch between the two.
+* Remember the two hats and consciously switch between the two.
--   Reflect on the reason to refactor to make your goal clearer.
+* Reflect on the reason to refactor to make your goal clearer.

 Any ideas on refactoring?
 Do you have a story to share?
-Engage in the discussion and leave a comment!